 Every Adventure Needs a Basecamp

-At the close of your fun-filled day, treat yourself to a delicious dinner at one of the dozen restaurants at Oxnard’s Collection at Riverpark before catching a comedy show at Levity Live- where some of the country’s most famous comics like Patton Oswalt, Wayne Brady, George Lopez and even Bob Saggot have performed.
-Wake up refreshed and walk to the beach and enjoy our year-round fantastic weather then set sails for a boating excursion to one of our Channel Islands National Parks.
-Our waters are teaming with life and are the perfect place to go sport fishing, snorkeling, or scuba diving threw kelp forests to enjoy the beauty of America’s Galapagos while you are there.
+At the close of your fun-filled day, treat yourself to a delicious dinner at one of the dozen restaurants at The Collection at RiverPark before catching a comedy show at Levity Live, where some of the country’s most famous comics like Patton Oswalt, Wayne Brady, George Lopez and even Bob Saget have performed.
+Wake up refreshed, and walk to the beach to enjoy our year-round fantastic weather; then, set sail on a boating excursion to one of our Channel Islands National Parks.
+Nicknamed North America’s Galapagos, the National Park’s waters are teaming with life and are the perfect place to go sportfishing, snorkeling, or scuba diving through kelp forests.

 With everything you need within a short driving distance, or just steps away, settling in here just makes sense.
 Hang your hat at one of our many comfortable hotels such as Hampton Inn, Courtyard by Marriott, or Best Western Oxnard Inn.
-Or if you are looking for something more extravagant, indulge in a relaxing stay at Embassy Suites Mandalay Beach Resort, where you can wake up to Pacific Ocean views and luxuriate at their spa before going golfing at the River Ridge Golf Course.
+Or if you are looking for something more extravagant, indulge in a relaxing stay at Embassy Suites by Hilton Mandalay Beach Hotel & Resort, where you can wake up to Pacific Ocean views and luxuriate at their spa before going golfing at the River Ridge Golf Club.

-With Oxnard as your home base, you have a launch pad for dozens of exciting outdoor activities, most within less than two hours’ driving distance.
+With Oxnard as your base camp, you have a launch pad for dozens of exciting outdoor activities, most within less than two hours’ driving distance.
 Whatever your preference may be, we have activities everyone can enjoy right in our back yard.
-But don’t take our word for it, come and see the adventures within reach when you choose to stay in beautiful Oxnard.
+But don’t take our word for it: come and see the adventures within reach when you choose to stay in beautiful Oxnard.